GideonZ/1541u-documentation/faq.rst

 The file will be saved with the filelname "module.crt".
 Optionally rename the saved file to a more recognizable name.

-Tip: turn off Ultimate Audio in the C64 and cartridge settings when usint this feature.
+Tip: turn off Ultimate Audio in the C64 and cartridge settings when using this feature.

 Which USB2LAN adapters are supported by the 1541Utlimate 2?